asherikov/ccws/README.md

 ### Overview

-`ccws` takes a somewhat uncommon approach to binary package generation which is a middle ground between traditional ROS (1 package = 1 deb) and docker
+`CCWS` takes a somewhat uncommon approach to binary package generation which is a middle ground between traditional ROS (1 package = 1 deb) and docker
 containers: all packages built in the workspace are packed together into a single debian 'superpackage'.
-Unlike `bloom` `ccws` generates binary packages directly instead of generating source packages first.
+Unlike `bloom` `CCWS` generates binary packages directly instead of generating source packages first.

 Binary package generation is implemented as a build profile mixin that can be overlayed over an arbitrary build profile: `make <pkg> BUILD_PROFILE=deb BASE_BUILD_PROFILE=reldebug`.

-`ccws` approach has a number of advantages:
+`CCWS` approach has a number of advantages:

 - Binary compatibility issues are minimized compared to traditional ROS
   approach: